-Eyewitness accounts of the accident varied, one witness said that Wilcox had been making a charge at another player but missed him and fell at which point a Derby player fell onto him, while another stated he was running with the ball when he was ‘collared’ by a Derby player who then fell on top of Wilcox after the latter had turned a somersault.
+Eyewitness accounts of the accident varied, one witness said that Wilcox had been making a charge at another player but missed him and fell, at which point a Derby player fell onto him, while another stated he was running with the ball when he was ‘collared’ by a Derby player who then fell on top of him after the latter had turned a somersault.
 Several correspondents to the papers alleged that Wilcox had a habit of trying to turn somersaults to avoid opponents during games.
 The latter version of events was accepted by the inquest, which returned a verdict of accidental death.

 A day after the inquest a third eyewitness account appeared in the letters column of The Birmingham Daily Post.
 According to this version of events Wilcox had got possession of the ball in a scrum and rolled between the legs of the players at which point a Derby player threw his weight onto him in order to stop his progress and in the process Wilcox’s neck was dislocated.
 S.H.
 Deakin, the Moseley captain, in a letter to the Post later in the week, agreed with this version of events.